emcog/mindfulness-connected/social-mindfulness.md

 {% include quote.html
 	quote="I read it in one sitting, totally absorbed and rather excited.
 I really appreciate the way you present it as a continuum all the way from the physiology of mind-body connection, through the mindfulness practices, to bringing mindfulness into the social domain.<br><br>
-	&ldquo;It’s very clear and practical, it's delightful, it's authoritative and it’s short - what more could you ask for?"
+	It’s very clear and practical, it's delightful, it's authoritative and it’s short - what more could you ask for?"

 	footer="Nick Pole, Director, London Mindful Practitioners."
 %}